 It depends on your degree or school; if you are on a degree with a compulsory year abroad then you must study abroad for the entire academic year, but this may be split over two Universities or continents, again depending on your school.
-The split year option is currently only available to students in AMS, FTM, LCS and ENV.
+The split year option is currently only available to students in AMS, ART, DEV, ECO and LCS.
 A year abroad is always taken in the third year.

 Optional semester abroad on three year degrees are available to:

 - PPL - PHI

 - PPL – PSI